euruko2012/call-for-proposals/martin_rehfeld-ruby_and_erlang_at_scale_with_style/README.md

-# Ruby & erlang -- A bond forged in the fires of idiomatic concurrency
+# Ruby & Erlang -- At Scale with Style

 In the world of social gaming, the classic 2-tier of web application does not cut it anymore.
 We need new and better solutions.

-Follow along the evolution of game servers at Wooga and get an in-depth look into the next-generation backend putting the combined forces of erlang and Ruby to work.
-Learn how scalability, reliability, concurrency control and beautiful code do not need to be mutually exclusive.
+Follow along the evolution of game servers at Wooga and get an in-depth look into the next-generation backend putting the combined forces of Erlang and Ruby to work.
+Learn how scalability, reliability, concurrency control and beautiful ode do not need to be mutually exclusive.

 ## Why?